brunokoga/Montevideo/ultimateMagic_dir/spells/wartrainMount.md

 **Saving Throw** none; **Spell Resistance** yes

-You instill the target animal with the combat training general purpose (see the [Handle Animal](skills/handleAnimal#_handle-animal) skill).
+You instill the target animal with the combat training general purpose (see the [Handle Animal](skill_dir/handleAnimal#_handle-animal) skill.
 This supersedes the animal's previous trained purpose and any tricks it knows.
 When the spell ends, it reverts to its previous trained purpose and known tricks.